Support Home --> FAQ

 • How can I promote my RSS feed?

 There are many ways to promote your feed.
-I highly recommend that you first review the marketing section of the RSS site, if you haven't done so already...
+We highly recommend that you first review the marketing section of this TNT HQ article, if you haven't done so already...

 Here are some suggestions about how you could let folks know about your RSS feed and more importantly, how to subscribe to it!...

-1) Include your RSS feed link in your sig file.
+1. Include your RSS feed link in your email sig file.
 Simple but effective!

-a) Add the RRS subscription box to all your pages for maximum visibility.
+1. Add the What's New box to all your pages for maximum visibility.

-c) On your e-zine subscription page, sell your RSS feed subscription, too!
-Point out to visitors that they can keep abreast of new information on your site without receiving more e-mail.
+2. On your newsletter subscription page, sell your RSS feed subscription, too!
+Point out to visitors that they can keep abreast of new information on your site without receiving more email.

-d) In your regularly scheduled e-zine, add a gentle reminder about your RSS feed and its value.
+3. In your regularly scheduled newsletter, add a gentle reminder about your RSS feed and its value.

 Hopefully, these few ideas will spark more ideas.
 Be creative with your promotional efforts.